 Ever wondered what to do with those beet tops?
 How about ways to use fruit and veggie scraps?
 Do you feel like you are wasting half of your food?

 The more I learn about the way today’s food is grown and how the chemicals are affecting us, the more I’m determined to buy organic as much as possible.
 BUT, organic isn’t cheap.
-Even after pulling out all my “buy organic cheap” tricks, organic can still be costly.

 13 Ways to Use Food Scraps